Jsfain/SDCard/README.md

 ## Technologies
-* LANGUAGE - C
+* LANGUAGE: C
-* TARGET - ATmega1280 - other AVR targets may be used with modification of ports assignments, assuming memory is sufficient.
+* TARGET: ATmega1280 - other AVR targets may be used with modification of ports assignments, assuming memory is sufficient.
-* AVR-Toolchain 9.3.0 - includes AVR-GCC and AVRDUDE.
+* [AVR-Toolchain](https://github.com/osx-cross/homebrew-avr) 9.3.0 - includes AVR-GCC and AVRDUDE.
 * AVR-GCC 9.3.0 - required to compile and build the module.
 Included in the AVR-Toolchain.
 * AVRDUDE 6.3 - required to download the build to the AVR.
 Included in the AVR-Toolchain.

-### Comments
-* This project was originally built on a MAC with the [AVR-Toolchain](https://github.com/osx-cross/homebrew-avr) available from Homebrew.
-For Windows, Atmel Studio should come with a version of the toolchain, but I have no experience with this version.

 ## Overview